Hudsonps/Credit_card_fraud_project/README.md

-# Credit_card_fraud_project
+# Credit card fraud project

-Project on a credit card imbalanced dataset obtained through Kaggle.
+This is a small project on a credit card imbalanced dataset obtained through Kaggle.